boonlogic/boonlogic-rest-api/Tutorials/Tutorial_The_General_Pipeline.md

 5. After the last variable, click on the blue `Execute` button.
 6. A few lines down, there is the `Code` and `Details` header followed by a number and a `Response body` on the next line.
 If the number is `200`, highlight the entire JSON block in the `Response body` field.
 Save to clipboard.
 7. Scroll down the webpage to the next rest call.
-It should be a green `POST` labelled `/expert/v2/clusterConfig/{instanceID}`.
+It should be a green `POST` labelled `/expert/v3/clusterConfig/{instanceID}`.
 Click on the call bar and click the `Try it out` button on the right.
-8. In the `instanceID` field, enter 0.
-This should match the integer you got as a result from [Initialize Instance](#instance).
+8. In the `instanceID` field, enter your nano label (ex example).
+This should be the input from step 4 in [Initialize Instance](#instance).
 9. Select everything in the `config` field.
 Paste the JSON block copied from step 6 so that it replaces what was there.
 10. Click the blue `Execute` button.
 11. A few lines down, find the `Code`/`Details` line and the results after it.
 The code should be `200` and the `Response body` should match exactly what was copied to your clipboard.

 ### Post Data
-1. First download the example dataset from [Github](https://github.com/elc73527/BoonNano_APIs/blob/master/Data.csv)
+1. First download the example dataset from [Github](https://github.com/boonlogic/boonlogic-rest-api/blob/master/Data.csv)
 1. Scroll all the way to the bottom of the webpage.
 The second to last header is labelled `cluster`.
 Click on the header to expand the options.
-2. The first call after `cluster` should be a green `POST` labelled `expert/v2/data/`.
+2. The first call after `cluster` should be a green `POST` labelled `expert/v3/data/{instanceID}`.
 Click on the title to expand the call and click the `Try it out` button on the right.
 3. The first input field is labelled `instanceID`.
-In the input field, enter 0.
-Again, this should be the integer result from the [Initialize Instance](#instance) section.
+In the input field, enter the nano label.
+Again, this should be the input from step 4 in the [Initialize Instance](#instance) section.
 4. The second input is labelled `data`.
 Click on the `Choose File` button and select the `Data.csv` file.
 5. Fill in the following fields with the given values: